Get Your Free CRNA School Interview Prep Guide

-Volunteer work and getting involved in the community develop your leadership skills.
-It’s not required but it will help you greatly in your journey to CRNA school.
+Volunteer work and getting involved in the community can develop your leadership skills.
+It will help you greatly in your journey to CRNA school acceptance.
 Don’t be afraid to go to conferences and mingle.
 Start volunteering at youth groups at your church or honor societies near you.
 Do whatever it takes to enhance your resume.
 Join Jenny Finnell as she shares why you need to start developing your leadership skills right now.
 Find a hobby or something you love doing and give back to the community.
 CRNA school is all about leadership, so you really need to get as much experience as you can.

 Grab your conference ticket now!
 Sales End Friday, August 5th!! www.Events.CRNASchoolPrepAcademy.com